What is Accreditation?

 The MAIA provides Industry Accreditation in both sportive and non sportive martial arts and covers all disciplines, arts and styles as well as self defence and eclectic (combined) martial arts.

-- The National Coaching Accreditation Scheme (administered by the Australian Sports Commission recognised National Sporting Organisations NSO’s).
+- The National Coaching Accreditation Scheme (administered by Sport Australia recognised National Sporting Organisations NSO’s).
 The NCAS is only available to NSO members and is only for accreditation if your martial art is a sport.

 Examples of these cards are shown here: